FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/testing.rst

 ################

 The framework provides support for testing the correlation calculation and viewer publishing.
-The user provides an alternative calculation.
+The user provides an alternative calculation/viewer publishing function.
 The results of these two calculations are then compared.
+Often it is easiest to re-use the same viewer publishing and just implement a different workerCalc function.

 When comparing results of the two calculations, it is important to make sure they get the same input.
 The UserG2 module can modify the input to the